 “And He opened their understanding, that they might comprehend the Scriptures.”
-(Luke 24:45 NKJV).
+(Luke 24:45 NKJV)

 The ultimate purpose of every supernatural sign performed by Jesus Christ while on earth was to lead the people to believe that Jesus was indeed the Christ, the Son of God.

-John the Beloved reveals this truth in John 20:
+John the Beloved attests to this truth.

 30 And truly Jesus did many other signs in the presence of His disciples, which are not written in this book;